therealnicoroshi/modlist/README.md

 If interupting an ilde animation with another animation it might stick the animation stopping you from doing anything else. click on an activatable item with animation or eat/drink to repair (basically play another animation).

 If holding block and doing a bash you might get stuck in the block stance.
 Press M2 (block key) or M3 (mouse wheel click) again to come out.

+Also if stuck in block you will not be able to attack or cast spells.
+Press M3 to resume normal play.

 #### Note: This can be avoided completely by holding M2 UNTIL the bash animation of hitting M1 is allowed to complete OR by only using M3 to block.